Montana Sapphires and Mermaid Sapphires

 Sapphires were found in Montana in 1865 by early gold prospectors and are one of the reasons for that state’s nickname, “The Treasure State.”
 These were the first gem-quality sapphires found in the United States.

-Because of their teal, blue/green color, Montana sapphires are sometimes referred to as mermaid sapphires or peacock sapphires.
+Because of their teal, blue/green color, Montana sapphires are sometimes referred to as mermaid sapphires.
 These terms don’t point to different types of sapphires, but they’re a way to convey the unique color of Montana sapphires to consumers, and are commonly used on Pinterest and Etsy.

 Are Montana Sapphires good for engagement rings?